 Just be you.
 Don’t be someone else; they’re them and you’re you.
 There’s so much more to you than meets the eye, you’ve just gotta find it and embrace it.
 God doesn’t look at your pants size, He looks at your heart.

 I beg of you, look at what God looks at, not what this society looks at.
 How many times is society actually right?
 Society is only human.
-You’re simply forgetting the beauty within you and that light of God trying to shine through you like a lighthouse.
-Once you win this battle and I know you will, you will have a renewed joy in yourself.
-Sing it out loud!
-Go ahead and declare that you’ve won because I believe that you will, just like you should believe.
+You’re simply forgetting the beauty and light within.
+It’s trying to shine through you like a lighthouse.
+Do you feel it?

 For You formed my inward parts: You covered me in my mother’s womb.
 I will praise You, for I am fearfully and wonderfully; marvelous are Your works; and that my soul knows very well.Psalm 139:13-14 (NKJV)